Foams, iterated wreath products, field extensions and Sylvester sums: Defect lines and networks

 \begin{prop} Under the above group isomorphism, the functor of tensor product with $V$ is isomorphic to the functor $\mc{V}$ given in Figure~\ref{fig4_20}. \end{prop}

-\begin{proof} Functor $\mc{V}$ is a direct summand of the composition $\Ind\circ \Res$ for restricting from $G_n$ to the subgroup $G_{n-2}\times G_{n-2}\times G_{n-1}$ and inducing back.
+\proof Functor $\mc{V}$ is a direct summand of the composition $\Ind\circ \Res$ for restricting from $G_n$ to the subgroup $G_{n-2}\times G_{n-2}\times G_{n-1}$ and inducing back.
 In $D_4$, the corresponding subgroup is $H-\{1,(34)\}$.
 The complement to $\mc{V}$ in the above functor is $\Ind\circ \Res$ for the subgroup $G_{n-1}^{(1)}$ (since the complement is given by putting the ``plus" label on the dot in Figure~\ref{fig4_20} left and ``+" labels may be erased).
 Thus, the complementary functor is isomorphic to the direct sum of tensoring with the trivial $V_+$ and the sign representation $V_-$.

 The composition functor of restriction then induction for the subgroup $H$ in $D_4$ is isomorphic to the functor of the tensor product with the four-dimensional representation $\kk[D_4/H]$.
-It's easy to decompose this representation into the direct sum
+It is easy to decompose this representation into the direct sum

-using characters (in characteristic 0, see the table below) or directly (as long as $\mchar(\kk)\not=2$). \end{proof}
+using characters (in characteristic 0, see the table below) or directly (as long as $\mchar(\kk)\not=2$). \endproof

 So far we have accounted for the fundamental representation $V$ of $D_4$ and two one-dimensional representations: the trivial $V_+$ and the sign representation $V_-$, on which the normal subgroup $\{1,(12),(34),(12)(34)\}$ acts trivially.